-When the student becomes the teacher.
-They are now in charge of all their learning decisions which becomes a continual process.
+When the student becomes the teacher, they are now in charge of all their learning decisions which becomes a continual process.
 Consider this the 36th Chamber of Shaolin.

-Spectrum of Teaching Styles for BJJ, Grappling & MMA
+The spectrum of Teaching Styles for BJJ, Grappling & MMA

 Most of the way that Brazilian Jiu-Jitsu still seems taught seems firmly on the reproduction side of the spectrum.
 It focuses on replication and memory, which can be great for teaching routines, previous models of techniques and rules.

 I think this may have its place for beginners as they need to become accustomed to the fundamentals, which can be a time-efficient way for them to learn them.
 The production styles are better suited to teaching principles, and concepts as it leads the learner to make a discovery, which may be more suitable for higher belts past a certain rank.

 But what may be surprising would be that the majority of ways I have seen teaching “CONCEPTUAL BJJ” still fall firmly on the reproduction side of the teaching spectrum.

 While they may be showing a concept, their methods appear based on the already dominant replication styles.
 According to the teaching spectrum, it would not be the best way to reach the intended outcome of teaching a concept.